ConzZah/HotSpotManager-HSM/README.md

 # HotSpotManager-HSM

+!!!
+NOW YOU CAN CREATE QR CODES OF YOUR HOTSPOT !!!

+What this is:

-iOS Shortcut that makes it easier to set up hotspots, you can:
+It's an iOS Shortcut that makes it easier to set up hotspots, you can:

+- Create WORKING QR-Codes that let others join your hotspot

+- set/change your hotspot password

 - Turn your hotspot on/off (wow)
-- set your hotspot password
-- and review your current one to give ur friends internet lol

-i'm working with implementing qr code generation so sharing should be even easier.

 --------------------
 Current Version:
 HotSpotManager-HSM
-v0.1
+v0.2
 11.12.2023
 ConzZah
 --------------------